Monstrum Scope Review [Hands-On]

 Products are selected by our editors.
 We may earn a commission on purchases from a link.
 How we select gear.

 Some optical brands are household names — Leopold, Vortex, Bushnell, and Trijicon are all jump to mind when thinking of new glass.

 Monstrum is not one of those companies.

 They were founded in 2008 with one goal — make gun parts affordable to the typical person.
 They’ve done just that, and now Monstrum has expanded their product line to many other firearm accessories, including rifle scopes and optics.

 Many of their scopes attempt to offer features that high-end $1,000+ scopes provide, with varying degrees of success.
 Not surprising considering most of Monstrums scopes are under $250.
 Naturally, that focus on price point often brings into question the quality of their products, and rightfully so.

 Are Monstrum scopes worth buying, or should you save up and purchase a more expensive one?
 We dive deep into the top-selling Monstrum scopes to see if this wallet-friendly brand is worth your consideration.

-Below is my list of the best Monstrum scopes for 2022.
-I list the best choices in terms of value, performance, design, and cost.
+Below is my review of various Monstrum scopes.
+I list the best choices in terms of scope style, performance, design, and cost.